Kate Mara: Film

 In 2015, she played Sue Storm, the Invisible Woman, in the Fantastic Four reboot.
 In that year, she also had a supporting role as astronaut Beth Johanssen in director Ridley Scott's film The Martian.
 She also starred as Ashley Smith in the movie Captive.

 In 2017, Mara starred in Megan Leavey, playing Megan Leavey, a real-life U.S. marine who bonded with her military working dog.
 The film was directed by Gabriela Cowperthwaite, and released on June 9, 2017.

-She also starred alongside Elliot Page in My Days of Mercy, which she co-produced.
+Mara starred alongside Elliot Page in My Days of Mercy, which she co-produced.

-Kate Mara will also star in an upcoming movie called Bucking Fastard, directed by Werner Herzog.
+Mara also stars in the upcoming movie Bucking Fastard, directed by Werner Herzog.

 Personal life

 Mara was in a relationship with Max Minghella between 2010 and 2014.
-In 2014, Mara had a brief relationship with future My Days of Mercy co-star Elliot Page before beginning a relationship with her Fantastic Four co-star Jamie Bell in 2015.
+In 2014, she had a brief relationship with Elliot Page before beginning a relationship with her Fantastic Four co-star Jamie Bell in 2015.
 In January 2017, the couple was engaged.
 On July 17, 2017, the couple announced that they had married.
 As a result, Mara became the stepmother to Bell's son from his marriage to Evan Rachel Wood.
 In May 2019, the couple's daughter was born.
 On November 17, 2022, Mara announced on Instagram that she had given birth to a son the week before.
 Mara lives in Los Angeles and Manhattan.

 Mara credits her vegan diet and regular workouts for keeping fit.
-"I'm a massive animal lover, too," she explained.
+"I'm a massive animal lover, too," she has said.
 "Being vegan has been so good for me.
 I never felt better."
 Mara is one of the faces of the Humane Society of the United States.
-In 2015, she was featured in one of their campaign videos to promote Meatless Monday.
+In 2015, she was featured in one of its campaign videos to promote Meatless Monday.

 As a descendant of the owners of the New York Giants and Pittsburgh Steelers, Mara is a fan of both teams; she joked, "If I'm mad at my mom, I root for the Giants, and if I'm pissed at my dad, I root for the Steelers."
 This relationship contributed to her role in We Are Marshall.
-Mara has sung at both teams' games, and after missing the Steelers' 2006 victory at Super Bowl XL due to work, her contracts state she can attend if either team goes to the Super Bowl.
+Mara has sung the national anthem at both teams' games, and since she missed the Steelers' 2006 victory at Super Bowl XL due to work, her contracts have stipulated that she may attend if either team goes to the Super Bowl.
 She was in attendance for the Giants' victory in Super Bowl XLII, the Steelers' victory the next year in Super Bowl XLIII, and the Giants' victory in Super Bowl XLVI.